leksuss/leks.us/content/posts/Inside one of the Python magic methods.md

 ```python
 res = res + k or 1  # expr 2
 ```
 But it is not!
 In expression 2 you will firstly evaluate `res + k` and then check if it's `True` or `False` and then `OR`  will run.
 In expression 1 firstly will run `OR` statement, and then result will be added to the `res`.
-So, difference between expr 1 and expr 2 is order of of operations.
+So, difference between expr 1 and expr 2 is order of operations.

 Why this happens?
 I think, core Python Developers decided that operator `+=` firstly is an assignment operator.
 And assignment operator evaluates at the last moment, afer all other operators.